sxlijin/sxlijin.github.io/resume.md

 #### [Cloud Firestore](https://firebase.google.com/docs/firestore) \| Senior Software Engineer \| IC, Sept 2017 - July 2019 \| EngProd TL, Aug 2019 - Feb 2021

-* Metadata TTL system
-  * Requirements: backlog of XX trillion records, sustained 1M ops/sec, peaking at 3M ops/sec
+* Metadata TTL system: backlog of XX trillion records, sustained 1M ops/sec, peaking at 3M ops/sec
   * Designed and implemented a logging system with novel observability and privacy requirements
   * Designed and implemented Jepsen-style testing to validate correctness guarantees

-* Migration from Cloud Datastore to Cloud Firestore
-  * Requirements: live migration of xM RPS and xxPB of data across 30+ datacenters
+* [Migration from Datastore to Firestore](https://cloud.google.com/datastore/docs/upgrade-to-firestore): 0 downtime, xM RPS, and xxPB of data across 30+ datacenters
-  * Designed migration of composite indices, queue processing, rollback mechanisms, progressive rollout tooling; implemented transaction log replay and state transition management
+  * Designed composite index migration, queue processing migration, progressive rollout, fast rollback, and disk stockout mitigations; implemented transaction log replay and state transitions
-  * Designed rollout strategy to mitigate the risk of running out of datacenter storage capacity
   * Designed and implemented end-to-end correctness and performance testing

 * Velocity improvements for 60-eng org
-  * Scoped, designed, and implemented automated rollbacks, which allowed us to exit a 3-month release freeze and prevented 5 outages over the next 6 months
+  * Proposed and implemented automated rollbacks: got us out of a 3-month release freeze and prevented 5 outages over the next 6 months
-  * Identified the need for and built a nightly release environment for Firestore, which required deploying 20+ microservices owned by 10 teams into a new environment
-  * Designed and implemented tooling to spin up a production-like Firestore stack (10+ microservices), which reduced iteration cycles from days to minutes
+  * Proposed, designed, and built new development and pre-production environments spanning 30+ microservices

 #### Google App Engine Memcache \| Software Engineer \| EngProd TL, Apr 2019 - July 2019

-* Scoped, designed, and led execution of test coverage improvement plan
+* Proposed and led execution of test coverage improvement strategy for a new control plane: reduced rollbacks and ensured strong consistency of a distributed cache serving xxM QPS
-  * Requirements: strongly consistent distributed cache serving xxM QPS and a newly implemented control plane comprising 8 microservices with no e2e nor pre-prod test coverage
-  * Improved rollout cadence and reduce rollback frequency
 * Designed and implemented automated performance regression testing for two critical serving paths
   * Used to validate Google-wide rollout of AMD CPUs, by proving a 50p latency delta of <10us
   * Implemented on shared Borg (i.e. vulnerable to noisy neighbors) with <12% variance